Megaparsec tutorial

 Working with custom input streams

-can be used to parse any input that is an instance of the
+megaparsec can be used to parse any input that is an instance of the

-type class.
+Stream type class.
 This means that it may be used in conjunction with a

-lexing tool such as alex
+lexing tool such as alex.

 Not to digress from our main topic by presenting how a stream of tokens

-, we will assume it in the following form:
+could be generated with alex, we will assume it in the following form:

 {-# LANGUAGE LambdaCase #-}